VIDA-NYU/memex-cdr/README.md

-# Crawl Data Repository (CDR) Reference Implementation
+# Crawl Data Repository (CDR) Implementation

 ## Introduction

-This is a proposal of a reference implementation for the CDR schema.
+This is a implementation for the Memex CDR schema.
 This implementation provides:
 - A class for representation of the CDR schema
 - Default metadata and content extractions using Apache Tika